AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/rename-a-smart-campaign.md

 You can change the name of an existing Smart Campaign.
 Here's how.

-1. Go to **Marketing Activities**.
+1. Go to **[!UICONTROL Marketing Activities]**.

    ![](assets/rename-a-smart-campaign-1.png)

-1. Select your Smart Campaign, then click on its name.
+1. Select your Smart Campaign, then click its name on the right.

    ![](assets/rename-a-smart-campaign-2.png)